yarnpkg/berry/README.md

       </a>
     </td>
     <td>
-      <b><a href="https://www.cloudflare.com/">Cloudflare</a></b> has also been an historical partner.
+      <b><a href="https://www.cloudflare.com/">Cloudflare</a></b> has also been a historical partner.
 While we don't directly mirror the npm registry anymore, they still power our website to make its delivery as fast as possible.
     </td>
   </tr>
   <tr>